design - Land Rover section

 The Green Rover shovel

-There is a Manatec snorkel mounted on the right side to provide cleaner air to the air cleaner.
+There is a Mantec snorkel mounted on the right side to provide cleaner air to the air cleaner.

 The stock civilian bonnet latch was replaced by Land Rover military side pull latches.
 I was concerned by the way the bonnet vibrated on wash board surfaces and wanted front latches that would pull each side down.
 The goal is to protect the bonnet from shake induced metal fatigue.